george-bingham-reynolds/personal_projects/mlops_gambling_pipeline/README.md

 On the next page - Code - set your "Runtime" to Python 3.8 and "Source code" to "Inline Editor".

 You will see two files - main.py and requirement.txt.
 Fill both with the code in the corresponding files in the folder Cloud_Function_Files, which are set up to point to the pipeline specifications created in the pipeline notebook.

+Update the "Entry Point" to nfl_spreads_gamma_subscribe (or a renamed function that matches the first function defined) and hit "Deploy."

-Please note you may be prompted to give access to service accounts to allow the function to run.
+Please note you may be prompted to give access to service accounts to allow the function to run at points throughout the above steps.

+In order to check that the pipeline has run properly (either through the notebook or your Cloud Function), follow these steps:

+Go to Vertex AI and then "Pipelines" in Google Cloud to ensure the pipeline runs correctly.
+If you're specifically checking the cloud function, then make a change to the bucket with your csv first.

+After the pipeline runs, go to Google Cloud Storage and enter your output bucket.

 Feel free to update the components with different preprocessing/model specifications for other projects; as long as downstream code is changed to point to the same places, everything should still run automatically when new data is added!